Atri-Labs/conferences/WWCode Python/README.md

-# React Native EU 2022
+# Women Who Code Python

 ## Topic: Creating a Testing Workbench for Computer Vision Projects using Python